Mahdiware/ARMCall/README.md

 Android API Level

-The default API level is:
+The default Android API level is 21.

-21

-It can be overridden from the command line:
+It can be overridden when building:

 make API=24